 If your periods are accompanied by pain that’s beyond a little discomfort, this could be another warning sign of PCOS.
 Known as Dysmenorrhea, painful periods are characterized by abdominal cramping with a dull deep ache in the lower abdomen.
 Pain may radiate to your back, hips and thighs as well.

 Menstrual irregularities with absent/missed/skipped periods are the hallmark of PCOS, causing problems with fertility.
 As PCOS affects ovulation, it can make it difficult for you to conceive a baby.
-Regulating your period and promoting healthy, natural ovulation may be the key to getting pregnant.
+Regulating your period and promoting healthy, natural ovulation may be the key to getting pregnant with PCOS.

 Hypertension During Pregnancy

-Normal blood pressure (BP) before pregnancy but elevated BP during gestation may also point towards PCOS.
+Normal blood pressure (BP) before pregnancy but elevated BP during gestation may also be a symptom of PCOS.
 Left untreated, it can cause preeclampsia and other birth-related problems.
 Talk to your healthcare provider and get screened for PCOS.

 Pelvic Pain / Painful Intercourse

 PCOs can also cause pelvic pain and inflammation.
 In some women, it is the reason behind painful intercourse and can also negatively affect sex drive.

 Irregular periods, ovarian cysts and excess hair growth are classic clinical PCOS symptoms which directly point to excessive male hormones.
 However, holistic practitioners follow a more elaborate list when they look for PCOS symptoms.
 Because they look for ‘the story behind the story’, they consider a wider range of symptoms to diagnose PCOS-like conditions and treat them, often before they become full blown PCOS or PCOD.

 If some of these PCOS symptoms seem a bit too familiar, please understand what PCOS is and learn how you can deal with it through a more natural, holistic approach.
 Wish you all vibrant health and well being!